Vocal Fry

 YouTube player

-This should glow bright as a light bulb, the opening line of Britney Spears’ song “…Baby One More Time” is among the most famous and known vocal fry examples.
+This should glow bright as a light bulb, the opening line of Britney Spears’ song “…Baby One More Time” is among the most famous and known examples.
 Anybody can sing “oh baby, baby” in a Britney impersonation, but it won’t be complete without a lot of vocal fry.

 YouTube player